muellan/clipp/README.md

 ## Motivation
 Well, I didn't find a library that makes building simple command line interfaces simple, yet can also be used to build complex CLIs.
 I really don't want to write 20 lines of boilerplate just to have 3 simple command line options.
 I also don't want to drag along monstrosities like boost or Qt for that.
-Over time, *clipp* evolved into a domain specific language (in pure C++) that I hope can at least somewhot approach the readability of [docopt] but can leverage the benefits (toolability, etc.) of C++'s type system.
+Over time, *clipp* evolved into a domain specific language (in pure C++) that I hope can at least somewhat approach the readability of [docopt] but can leverage the benefits (toolability, etc.) of C++'s type system.

 #### Other libraries (Boost, POCO, Qt, adishavit/Argh, Taywee/args ... or 'getopt')